Load Bearing Wall: Advantages, Disadvantages & its 6 Types

 There are the following advantages of the load-bearing wall such as;

-Load-bearing wall structures possess high resistance of fire.
+- Load-bearing wall structures possess high resistance to fire.

-In the different colors and textures, the masonry units are available and to the user, provide freedom of creativity.
+- In the different colours and textures, the masonry units are available and provide freedom of creativity to the user.

-For the masonry construction, tools and equipment are simple and cheap.
+- For masonry construction, tools and equipment are simple and cheap.